1943 Auckland Rugby League season: Round 2

-New Zealand international Arthur McInnarney made a reappearance for Mount Albert after a year out of the game, while Bert Leatherbarrow kicked 4 conversions in their 20–13 win over Marist.
+New Zealand international Arthur McInnarney made a reappearance for Mount Albert after a year and a half out of the game due to him being in Army Camps and part of the New Zealand Tank Brigade based in New Zealand (he later departed to North Africa), while Bert Leatherbarrow kicked 4 conversions in their 20–13 win over Marist.
 Arthur Kay turned out once more for Ponsonby and was now in his 11th season in their senior side.
 He scored a try and kicked 7 goals in Ponsonby's 29–25 win over Newton.
 By the end of the season he had accumulated 496 career points for Ponsonby in all matches.
 For Newton, Ivan Gregory scored a hat trick.
 Puti Tipene Watene turned out for Newton but re-joined Manukau later in the season.
 Tommy Chase kicked 4 goals in Manukau's 26–23 win over Otahuhu.
 Following this round of matches there were no official games the following weekend though some practice matches were played before the first round of the Fox Memorial kicked off on May 1.